rolandshoemaker/caa-ip/draft-shoemaker-caa-ip.md

 the request.

-As defined in RFC 2818 {{RFC2818}} IP addresses in certificates must match exactly with the requests URI so CAA records with the "issuewild" tag MUST not be considered part of the relevant Resource Record set.
+As defined in RFC 2818 {{RFC2818}} IP addresses in certificates must match exactly with the requested URI so CAs MUST NOT consider CAA records with the "issuewild" tag to be part of the relevant Resource Record set for a IP address.

-Unlike the mechanism defined in RFC 6844 {{RFC 6844}} this mechanism doesn't involve climbing the DNS tree and only requires querying a single DNS name.
+Unlike the mechanism defined in RFC 6844 {{RFC6844}} this mechanism doesn't involve climbing the DNS tree and only requires querying a single DNS name.
 The relevant Resource Record set for a given IP address is found by querying the reverse mapping zone for the IP for CAA records.

-Given a certificate request containing the IPv6 address "2001:db8::1" the relevant query for the reverse mapping within the IP6.ARPA {{!RFC3596}} would be:
+Given a certificate request containing the IPv6 address "2001:db8::1" the relevant query for the reverse mapping within the IP6.ARPA {{!RFC3596}} zone would be:

 ~~~~~~~~~~
 1.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.8.b.d.0.1.0.0.2.ip6.arpa.
 IN CAA
 ~~~~~~~~~~

-And for a request containing the IPv4 address "192.0.2.1" the relevant query for the reverse mapping within the IN-ADDR.ARPA {{!RFC1034}} would be:
+And for a request containing the IPv4 address "192.0.2.1" the relevant query for the reverse mapping within the IN-ADDR.ARPA {{!RFC1034}} zone would be:

 ~~~~~~~~~~
 1.2.0.192.in-addr.arpa.
 IN CAA